Psalm 9 (album): Recording

 Psalm 9 was mixed and recorded at Track Record Studios in Los Angeles, California in February 1984.
 Trouble guitarist Rick Wartell said in April 2013 that the recording of the album was done, "in a week including mixes."
 In June 2021, producer and engineer Bill Metoyer said the recording studio, "had 2 rooms.
 One was dead and the room next to it was a totally live sounding room."

 Songs

-Psalm 9's song titles and lyrical content are primarily based on the Bible.
-Psalm 9:9 is on the album's back cover.
-The title track contains verses directly from the King James Version.
+Psalm 9's songs and lyrical content are primarily from the Bible; the title track contains verses directly from the King James Version.
 The name of the opening song, "The Tempter," comes from a line in Matthew 4:3.
 "The Fall of Lucifer" is primarily about the events of Revelation 12:7-9; the song makes mention of the lines "angel of light" from 2 Corinthians 11:14 and "the dragon," used in several verses in Revelation 12.
 "Revelation (Life or Death)" references the events of the Book of Revelation in both the title and lyrics.
 The track "Assassin" was released as a single in 1984 and included a cover of British rock band Cream's 1967 song "Tales of Brave Ulysses" as a B-side.